SysKitTeam/docs-point/faq/licensing.md

 The minimum number of users you can purchase a Syskit Point Cloud plan for is 100 licensed Microsoft 365 users.
 This means that if your company has 60 licensed Microsoft 365 users, you will still need to buy a subscription that covers 100 users in Syskit Point.

-The minimum number of users for the Data Center plan is 1000 licensed Microsoft 365 users.
+The minimum number of users for the Enterprise plan is 1000 licensed Microsoft 365 users.

-## I purchased the Data Center edition.
+## I purchased the Point Enterprise edition.
 How do I acquire the Power BI Companion App?

 Please [contact us](https://www.syskit.com/company/contact-us) or your dedicated sales/CSM representative for additional information on how to acquire additional modules for Syskit Point.